TIERS/wildnav/README.md

 ### Overview

-The main advantage of Wildnav is its capability of matching drone images (left) with georeferenced satellite images (right), in spite of the drone flying in non-urban areas, in environments with sparse features.
+The main advantage of Wildnav is its capability of matching drone images (left) with georeferenced satellite images (right).
+The aim is for this to work for drones flying in non-urban areas, in environments with sparse features.

 <div align=center>
 <img src="assets/overview/project_overview.png" width="800px">